Peter Pennoyer: Career

 While in graduate school from 1981 to 1983, Pennoyer worked as a designer in the Manhattan office of his Columbia professor, Robert A. M. Stern.
 He established his own practice in 1984, where he was a principal in the firm Pennoyer Turino Architects P. C. until 1990, after which he formed Peter Pennoyer Architects.
 One of his earliest projects was a retreat in the Catskill Mountains for his sister's father-in-law, Louis Auchincloss.

 Pennoyer is a trustee of The Morgan Library & Museum, and president of the Whiting Foundation, which sponsors the Whiting Awards, a literary awards program.
-He is Chairman of the Fellowship Committee for the Sir John Soane's Museum Foundation, a National Peer Reviewer of the U.S. General Services Administration, Washington D.C., and a lifetime member of the Society of Architectural Historians.
+He is a National Peer Reviewer of the U.S. General Services Administration, Washington D.C., and a lifetime member of the Society of Architectural Historians.
 He was chairman of the board of The Institute of Classical Architecture & Art from 2009 to 2013.

-Since 2011, Pennoyer has been an adjunct professor in the Department of Art History: Department of Urban Design and Architecture Studies at New York University.
+From 2011 to 2018, Pennoyer was an adjunct professor in the Department of Art History: Department of Urban Design and Architecture Studies at New York University.

 Published works

-Pennoyer and historian Anne Walker co-authored five monographs of American architectural history: The Architecture of Delano & Aldrich; The Architecture of Warren & Wetmore; The Architecture of Grosvenor Atterbury; New York Transformed: The Architecture of Cross & Cross; and Harrie T. Lindeberg and the American Country House.
-He and Walker also wrote the introduction to a reprint of Frank M. Snyder’s Building Details.
+Pennoyer and historian Anne Walker have co-authored five monographs of American architectural history: The Architecture of Delano & Aldrich; The Architecture of Warren & Wetmore; The Architecture of Grosvenor Atterbury; New York Transformed: The Architecture of Cross & Cross; and Harrie T. Lindeberg and the American Country House.
+He and Walker also wrote the introduction to a reprint of Frank M. Snyder's Building Details.

 Recognition

 The Institute for Classical Architecture & Art (ICAA) gave Pennoyer's firm its Stanford White Award for the design of a house in Dutchess County, New York (2012), its Stanford White Award, for the design of a new apartment building on Manhattan's Upper East Side and for a new house in Maine (2016), its Bulfinch Award (to Preserve and Advance the Classical Tradition in New England) for its design of a new classical house in Massachusetts (2017).

 In 2017, the College of Charleston awarded Pennoyer its Albert Simons Medal of Excellence.
 In 2017, the Institute of Classical Architecture & Art gave the firm the Arthur Ross Award for architecture.
+Peter Pennoyer received the Pillar of New York Award from the Preservation League of New York State in 2019.
+In 2024, The University of Notre Dame honored Pennoyer with the Richard R. Driehaus Prize, an annual award established in 2003 celebrating “a living architect whose work embodies the highest ideals of traditional and classical architecture in contemporary society, and creates a positive cultural, environmental, and artistic impact.”